Topological edge solitons and their stability in a nonlinear Su-Schrieffer-Heeger model: Spatial dynamics

 Since $\theta\in(0,\pi/2)$, the equilibrium $O$ is a saddle whose stable and unstable eigenspaces are respectively defined by $(\lambda_1,v_1)$ and $(\lambda_2,v_2)$.
 The polar angle $-\phi/2$ of $v_1$ lies in $(-\pi/4,0)$ for $E\in(0,t'-t)$ and $(0,\pi/4)$ for $E\in(t-t',0)$.

 The origins of both bulk and edge solitons can be explained in the $(A,B)$ phase plane.
-In Fig.~\ref{fig:SSH_man}, we show the stable manifold $W^s$ and the unstable manifold $W^u$ of the saddle $O$ at $E<0$ (panel (a)) and $E>0$ (panel (b)).
+In Fig.~\ref{fig:SSH_man}, we show the stable manifold $W^s$ and the unstable manifold $W^u$ of the saddle $O$ at $E<0$ (top panel) and $E>0$ (bottom panel).
 A bulk soliton is a reversible homoclinic orbit consisting of the backward and forward iterates of a transverse intersection between $W^s(O)$ and $\mathrm{fix}(R)$~\cite{C98_PhysD}, while an edge soliton consists of the forward iterates of a transverse intersection between $W^s(O)$ and the section $B=0$ that represents the boundary condition.
 For both $E<0$ and $E>0$, $W^s(O)$ emanates from $O$ along the $v_1$ direction and bends towards $\mathrm{fix}(R)$ to form a bulk soliton represented by ${\cal B}$.
 For $E>0$ only, $B=0$ is sandwiched between $v_1$ and $\mathrm{fix}(R)$, so $W^s(O)$ crosses $B=0$ to form an edge soliton represented by ${\cal E}$.
 This sandwiching property provides a simple topological criterion for the existence of edge solitons in nonlinear TIs in general.

 We note that for $E>0$, although the bulk soliton ${\cal B}$ and the edge soliton ${\cal E}$ belong to the same invariant manifold $W^s(O)$, their spatial profiles generally do not coincide except in the continuum limit~\cite{smir19}.
 We also note that for $E<0$, $W^s(O)$ wiggles after crossing $\mathrm{fix}(R)$ at ${\cal B}$ and intersects $\mathrm{fix}(R)$ and $B=0$ to form additional bulk and edge solitons, some of which have been discovered computationally in~\cite{tulo20}.
+Finally, we note that Eq.~\eqref{gov} with $t'=t$ is simply the focusing discrete nonlinear Schr\"odinger (NLS) equation~\cite{Kevr09_Book}.
+Therefore, our analysis shows that ``topologisation'' of classical models in nonlinear waves can greatly enrich their solution sets.